Tips and planning for success

 Drink enough water

 Make sure that you drink at least 3 – 4 litres of liquid a day – preferably water.
-For your first day it is recommended that you take along fresh water, which may be purchased at the hotel in Moshi before your climb.
-Try to get the bottles with the screw tops, this way you will also have containers in which to take water further up the mountain.
+For your first day it is recommended that you take along fresh water, which may be purchased at the hotel in Moshi before your climb. (standard package).
+For hikers on our superior and deluxe packages every hiker will receive 3 liters of mineral water on complimentary basis.
+Please note no plastic bottles are allowed.
 Running water on the mountain is safe to drink from day-2 onwards, but care should still be taken.
-If you are not used to fresh water in nature, prevent any inconvenience by using water purification tablets.
+As precaution we recommend you treat your water using water purification tablets.
+For hikers on Superior and Deluxe packages, porters will collect water from streams on the mountain and treat the water with Pure Drops on complimentary basis.
 REMEMBER!
 A functioning “body water balance” is one of the keys to a successful climb!

 Walk high – sleep low